thebracket/secbot-2021-7drl/tutorial/7drl-2021-book/src/active_idle.md

 (Screenshot)

-(Source link)
+> You can find the source code for `active_components` [here](https://github.com/thebracket/secbot-2021-7drl/tree/tutorial/tutorial/active_components/).

-This was a relatively small set of changes, but has smoothed over how entity activation works---ready to start having monsters activate when they are near the player.
+This was a relatively small set of changes, but has smoothed over how entity activation works.
+Next up, we'll make colonists path properly across levels.